A Penny Well Spent

 ‘Why, do you think he’ll know how to save him?’

-‘No, so he can drive us to the hospital.’
+‘No, so he can drive us to the hospital,’ Flush said as he took out his phone.

 ‘Oh yeah, duh.
-Sorry, I’m kinda panicking right now.
-My first proper mission and we’ve already screwed it up by nearly killing a guy.’
+Sorry, I’m kinda panicking right now,’ Faucet said, looking down at the old man lying on the floor.
+‘Jeez, my first proper mission and we’ve already screwed it up by nearly killing a guy.’

-Flush called the Driver, who said he’d be round as soon as he could.
-The two grime fighters stood looking over the old man.
-He’d stopped writing and was now lying completely still, fortunately still breathing.
+Flush called the Driver, who said he’d be there as soon as he could.
+The two grime fighters stood looking over the decrepit dragon.
+They watched in silence for a while, tensing up every time he exhaled, wondering if it was his last breath, and relaxing when he breathed in again.

 ‘I’m not sure about taking him to the hospital,’ Faucet said.
 ‘What if they refuse to treat him?’